-David’s Lynch’s dreamily surreal neo-noir set in the murky world of Hollywood is still a brilliant head-scratcher some seventeen years on.
+David’s Lynch’s dreamily surreal neo-noir set in the murky world of Hollywood is still a brilliant head-scratcher some twenty years on.
 Naomi Watts stars as Betty, a wide-eyed ingenue who’s arrived in L.A. with big dreams of becoming a star.
 When she moves into her aunt’s apartment, she’s startled by a mysterious dark-haired woman who assumes the name Rita (Laura Harring) and appears to be suffering from amnesia following a fateful car accident on Mulholland Drive.
 What happens next is really anyone’s guess.
 There’s a director, a cowboy, a dumpster creature, a gangster, a key and an eerie cabaret theatre called Club Silencio.
 And it’s all so beautiful, particularly with a soundtrack of lovelorn '60s pop mixed in with Angelo Badalamenti’s ominous score.

 Why You Should See This Film